I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 What equipment do you use?

-I use only Canon equipment.
+I use Sony camera’s and various lenses.
 I have chosen these for their great results and durability.
-I have 3 camera bodies, a selection of lenses, filters and more memory cards and batteries than I know what to do with.
+I have camera bodies, a selection of lenses, more memory cards and batteries than I know what to do with.
+I prefer natural light but I bring flashes and larger lights with me if I should need them.